mautic/mautic/.github/PULL_REQUEST_TEMPLATE.md

 2.

 #### Steps to test this PR:
-1. [Click here](https://mautibox.com), it will load the PR on Mautibox, an environnement automatically created to test PRs.
+1. [Click here](https://mautibox.com) and choose the PR from the dropdown list to launch a test environment, it will load the PR on Mautibox environnement automatically created to test PRs.
 No developer skill is needed.
 2.

 #### List deprecations along with the new alternative: